SciCompMod/memilio/cpp/Readme.md

 ```

 Options can be specified with `cmake .. -D<OPTION>=<VALUE>` or by editing the `build/CMakeCache.txt` file after running cmake.
 The following options are known to the library:
-- `EPI_BUILD_TESTS`: build unit tests in the test directory, ON or OFF, default ON.
+- `MEMILIO_BUILD_TESTS`: build unit tests in the test directory, ON or OFF, default ON.
-- `EPI_BUILD_EXAMPLES`: build the example applications in the examples directory, ON or OFF, default ON.
+- `MEMILIO_BUILD_EXAMPLES`: build the example applications in the examples directory, ON or OFF, default ON.
-- `EPI_BUILD_MODELS`: build the separate model libraries in the models directory, ON or OFF, default ON.
+- `MEMILIO_BUILD_MODELS`: build the separate model libraries in the models directory, ON or OFF, default ON.
-- `EPI_BUILD_SIMULATIONS`: build the simulation applications in the simulations directory, ON or OFF, default ON.
+- `MEMILIO_BUILD_SIMULATIONS`: build the simulation applications in the simulations directory, ON or OFF, default ON.
-- `EPI_USE_BUNDLED_SPDLOG/_BOOST/_EIGEN/_JSONCPP`: use the corresponding dependency bundled with this project, ON or OFF, default ON.
+- `MEMILIO_USE_BUNDLED_SPDLOG/_BOOST/_EIGEN/_JSONCPP`: use the corresponding dependency bundled with this project, ON or OFF, default ON.
-- `EPI_SANITIZE_ADDRESS/_UNDEFINED`: compile with specified sanitizers to check correctness, ON or OFF, default OFF.
+- `MEMILIO_SANITIZE_ADDRESS/_UNDEFINED`: compile with specified sanitizers to check correctness, ON or OFF, default OFF.

 Other important options may need:
 - `CMAKE_BUILD_TYPE`: controls compiler optimizations and diagnostics, Debug, Release, or RelWithDebInfo; not available for Multi-Config CMake Generators like Visual Studio, set the build type in the IDE or when running the compiler.